marckean/Azure_vNet_and_GW01/README.md

 <p style="text-align:center"><img src="AzureFirewall03.jpg" alt="Azure Firewall Hub & Spoke"></p>

-**Gov** means you don't trust sending traffic out to the internet from within Azure, all traffic comes back on-prem with forced tunneling
+This **Gov** solution means you don't trust sending traffic out to the internet from within Azure, all traffic comes back on-prem with forced tunneling, then out via on-prem firewalls & proxies.

 This template creates 3 virtual networks (Servers vNet, Gateway vNet and a Hub vNet for an Azure Firewall).
 Also inclueded is a jumpbox VM with public IP with RDP access.